-“The days of our lives are 70 years; And if by reason of strength they are 80 YEARS, yet is their strength labour and sorrow; for it is soon cut off, and WE FLY AWAY (2nd Coming).(Psalms 90:10)
+“The days of our lives are 70 years; And if by reason of strength they are80 YEARS, yet is their strength labour and sorrow; for it is SOON CUT OFF, and WE FLY AWAY”(Psalms 90:10)

-After Jesus resurrected from the dead, he met with his disciples, explaining:
+After Jesus resurrected from the dead, he met with his disciples and explained to them:

 “These are the words which I spoke unto you, while I was yet with you, that ALL THINGS MUST BE FULFILLED, which were written in the law of Moses, and in the prophets, and IN THE PSALMS, concerning me.
 Then opened he their understanding, that they might understand the Scriptures” (Luke 24:44-45).

-Did you notice Jesus confirmed there were prophecies in the PSALMS concerning his First Coming?
+Do you see Jesus confirmed there were prophecies in the PSALMS concerning his First Coming?
 Well, make no mistake about it, there are OTHER prophecies in the Psalms, unfulfilled, concerning his Second Coming!
-And I’m going to tell you about one shortly!
+And Psalm 90 is a HUGE one, which you will soon see!

-Ok, so all we need to know now is the length (in years) of a generation of people, and we can say that number added onto AD 1948 is the OUTSIDE DATE for Jesus Christ’s Second Coming to occur.
-Well, remember me saying there are still prophecies in the Psalms, yet to be fulfilled, concerning Christ’s Second Coming?
-Alright, here’s the verse:
+Ok, so all we need to know is the Biblical length (years) of a generation of people, and we can add that number to AD 1948 and this will be the OUTSIDE DATE for Christ’s Second Coming.
+So is this in the Bible?
+Well, remember me saying there are prophecies in the Psalms, concerning Christ’s Second Coming?
+Well, here it is:

-This verse tells us 80 years is the longest average age of a generation of people; therefore, the outside date for Christ’s return is AD 1948 + 80 = AD 2028!
-What’s even more fascinating is Moses wrote Psalms 90 over 3,000 years ago, and he lived to be 120 years old, but today, 80 years is almost PERFECTLY the average life expectancy of human beings worldwide!
-Check out this chart below:
+This verse tells us 80 years is the average age of a generation of people.
+Therefore, the outside date for Christ’s return is AD 1948 + 80 = AD 2028!
+What’s even more fascinating is Moses wrote Psalm 90 over 3,000 years ago, and even though he lived to be 120 years old, today, 80 years is the average life expectancy of human beings worldwide!

 Click Image to See Full Size

-So there you have it … Christ’s parable of the Fig Tree in Matthew 24:32-35 and Moses’ length of a generation in Psalms 90:10 go hand in hand in confirming Jesus Christ’s rapturous return “immediately after the Great Tribulation” will happen in the year AD 2028!
+So there you have it … Christ’s parable of the Fig Tree in Matthew 24, along with the length of a generation in Psalms 90 go hand in hand in confirming Jesus Christ’s rapturous return “immediately AFTER the Great Tribulation” in the year AD 2028!